ccamara/accessibility-workshop/content/en/home/talks.md

 weight = 11  # Order that this section will appear.

 title = "Schedule"
-subtitle = "All communications will take place at Class A1.11 at \"Rectorado\" Building"
+subtitle = "All communications will take place at **Colegio Oficial de Arquitectos de Aragón**, Calle San Voto 7, Zaragoza"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.